coap-security/coap-ace-poc-overview/README.md

 it relies on the demo client to provide a current time stamp rather than on a high precision long-running clock.
 See [Time vs. Client-Nonce] for more details.

+[Time vs. Client-Nonce]: #time-vs-client-nonce

 ### Authorization Server

 The Authorization Server is implemented as a small Python script, available as [coap-ace-poc-as on GitLab].
-Originally planned as an adaption of RISE's [ACE-Java server], that turned out to be overly complex for the few tasks that remained in the demo when it was realized that a CoAP transport out of the browser could not carry over HTTP cookie based authentication data (see [Client-AS communication]).
+Originally planned as an adaption of RISE's [ACE-Java server], that turned out to be overly complex for the few tasks that remained in the demo when it was realized that a CoAP-over-WebSockets transport out of the browser could not carry over HTTP cookie based authentication data
+(see [Client-AS communication]).

-A running version of the AS is provided on <https://as.coap.amsuess.com/>.
+A running version of the AS is provided on `https://as.coap.amsuess.com/`.
 Note that neither the user nor the client application need to be aware of that precise URI:
 It is encoded in the RS's responses to unauthorized access.